IntersectMBO/cc-portal/README.md

 ### Worker service

 The Worker service is powered by Nest.js on Node.js.
 It is used to synchronize with on-chain data changes, specifically governance actions.
 It is also used to monitor CC members' voting activity on governance actions.
 It is used to keep track of reasoning URLs that are attached to the CC vote to synchronize the information with the blockchain.
-Moreover, it is used to rely on it to track CC voting activities.

 ### IPFS/IPNS Helia node